TomerRaitsis/TextToAudio-Chrome-Extension/README.md

 1. Clone or download this repository to your local machine.

+2. Run 'npm install' to add all the dependencies.

-2. Add your API key from RapidAPI to the code (JS file, line 25 and line 55)
+3. Add your API key from RapidAPI to the code (JS file, line 25 and line 55).

-3. Open Google Chrome and go to `chrome://extensions/` in the address bar.
+4. Open Google Chrome and go to `chrome://extensions/` in the address bar.

-4. Enable the "Developer mode" in the top right corner of the extensions page.
+5. Enable the "Developer mode" in the top right corner of the extensions page.

-5. Click on "Load unpacked" and select the folder where you cloned/downloaded the extension.
+6. Click on "Load unpacked" and select the folder where you cloned/downloaded the extension.

-6. The TextToAudio extension will be added to your Chrome browser.
+7. The TextToAudio extension will be added to your Chrome browser.

 ## How to Use